 Schools need IAQ upgrades:— IAQ Works (@IaqWorks) January 17, 2021

 (In a perfect world, we’d say all three AND humidity control … but can we at least agree schools should be actively pursuing at least one IAQ control option?) https://t.co/T7ZYkiwApw

 For the school gyms and locker rooms, they approved funds to install HVAC and humidity control systems.
-Installations will start once the basketball season ends in late February or early March and will be completed by August of this year.
+Installations will start when basketball season ends in early March, and finish by August of this year.

 “Those gymnasiums are used 12 months a year.
-When it goes into April and May and you get those PE classes in there and there’s no windows … it’s like an oven that heats up all night long,” said Roger Harris, a Cleveland School District board member.
-“Those teachers come in and students come in – those are classes, that is a classroom in the school.“
+When it goes into April and May and you get those PE classes in there and there’s no windows … it’s like an oven that heats up all night long,” said Roger Harris, a Cleveland County School District board member.

 The new HVAC and humidity control systems for both the Burns and Crest gyms and locker rooms will cost $562,034.
 It was voted on and approved by the Cleveland County Board of Education.

 Schools have been in dire need of HVAC and IAQ upgrades for many years.
 The pandemic and resulting increase in IAQ awareness have forced parents, school faculty and administrators to look beyond the initial sticker costs of air quality upgrades.
 The safety of students and faculty far outweigh the expense.
 As a duct cleaner, plumber, IAQ or HVAC expert, it’s crucial that you are thorough with your school building assessments.
 They are counting on your evaluation and solutions.